blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/opam.md

 <note type="tip">Selecting the switch where all the packages are installed will help speed up the process.
 It would be helpful to run `opam install . --with-test --with-doc` commands to help store packages in opam cache.</note>

-## OPAM Lockfile Detector
+## OPAM Lock Detector

-The OPAM Lockfile Detector will run if HIGH accurate Detectors above cannot be run, and project contains `.opam.locked` and `.opam` files in the top level directory.
+The OPAM Lock Detector will run if HIGH accurate Detectors above cannot be run, and project contains `.opam.locked` and `.opam` files in the top level directory.

-OPAM Lockfile Detector will parse both `.opam.` and `.opam.locked` to gather list of direct dependencies of the project.
+OPAM Lock Detector will parse both `.opam.` and `.opam.locked` to gather list of direct dependencies of the project.

 This Detector will not be able to find the transitives for the project, and therefore it will be a LOW accuracy Detector.